luyadev/luya/docs/guide/ngrest-activewindow.md

 Calling the callbacks

-+ When a ActiveWindow callback is called the lower camelcase prefix method e.g. `callbackHelloWorld` must be called as `hello-world`.
++ When a Active Window callback is called the lower camelcase prefix method e.g. `callbackHelloWorld` must be called as `hello-world`.

 ## Attaching the class

-In order to add an ActiveWindow into your NgRest config it has to be added in the {{luya\admin\ngrest\base\NgRestModel::ngRestActive Windows()}} method.
-As the ActiveWindow contains the {{yii\base\BaseObject}} as extend class you can configure all public properties while the class is loading.
-Below, an example of how to load an ActiveWindow class and define `label` and `icon` public properties.
-The alias and icon properties are present in every ActiveWindow and can always be overridden.
+In order to add an Active Window into your NgRest config it has to be added in the {{luya\admin\ngrest\base\NgRestModel::ngRestActive Windows()}} method.
+As the Active Window contains the {{yii\base\BaseObject}} as extend class you can configure all public properties while the class is loading.
+Below, an example of how to load an Active Window class and define `label` and `icon` public properties.
+The alias and icon properties are present in every Active Window and can always be overridden.

 ```php
 public function ngRestActiveWindows()